EtienneCmb/visbrain/docs/sleep.rst

 Time-frequency
 ~~~~~~~~~~~~~~

-There are currently three methods implemented in Sleep to compute the time-frequency (i.e. spectrogram) of the recording.
+There are currently three time-frequency methods implemented in Sleep to compute the spectrogram of the recording.

 =================   ===================================     ============================================
 Name                Method                                  Dependency